smcgdub/MS4_In_Safe_Hands/README.md

 ![Image of webhook order in Django](media/readme_images/django_webhook_order.png)

-* Only the first and last names are now shoing in the first name field.
-This bug doesnt effect the funtionality of the site in any way what so ever and the name issue detailed here only appears on orders where the user closes the browser or the form doesnt submit correctly, which will be in the minority of orders.
-I will aim to address this issue at a later date for resolution but for now i will leave it as it is as the dealine for this project doesnt allow for any further exploration of solutions.
+* Only the first and last names are now showing in the first name field.
+This bug doesn't effect the functionality of the site in any way what so ever and the name issue detailed here only appears on orders where the user closes the browser or the form doesn't submit correctly, which will be in the minority of orders.
+I will aim to address this issue at a later date for resolution but for now i will leave it as it is as the deadline for this project doesn't allow for any further exploration of solutions.

 </details>